Sol Levitas

-Sol Levitas (1894-1960) was an American magazine editor, an "old-line Socialist" and "Russian refugee journalist" who served as managing editor of The New Leader (1940-1950) and "shaped the journal's character."
+Sol Levitas (1894–1961) was an American magazine editor, an "old-line Socialist" and "Russian refugee journalist" who served as managing editor of The New Leader (1940–1950) and "shaped the journal's character."

 Background

 Sol Levitas was born Samuel Moisewitch Levitas in 1894 in the Russian Empire.

 Career

 Levitas became a Socialist at age 15, became a Menshevik and close friend of Alexander Kerensky.
 In 1916, he first visited Chicago but returned home after the overthrow of the Romanov dynasty in February 1917.
 After the Bolshevik Revolution, he was imprisoned several times.
 In 1923, dressed as a Red Army colonel, he fled to New York City.
 He joined the Socialist Party of America and wrote for the Jewish Daily Forward and the Leader.

 On January 19, 1924, the first issue of The New Leader hit newsstands.
 In 1930, Levitas became its business manager.
 In 1936, after years of infighting, editor James Oneal left Levitas in charge.
-In 1939, Levitas attacked the Hitler-Stalin Pact.
+In 1939, Levitas attacked the Molotov–Ribbentrop Pact.
 In 1943, he criticized Upton Sinclair for signing a petition in support of the Soviet Union.
-In 1945, Levitas criticized all accommodation with the USSR (i.e., the Yalta Conference).
+In 1945, Levitas criticized all accommodation with the USSR (e.g., the Yalta Conference).
 By 1949, the magazine was in dire financial straits.
 In 1950, Levitas said that "friends" were contributing to the magazine and in 1957 said that amount with $15,000 per year.